Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 • Noticeable thinning of hair with lack of density, known as diffuse thinning

-• More of your scalp is visible
+• Being able to see more of your scalp

 • Excessive hair loss after showering or brushing